Grace Beside Me: Premise

-Fuzzy Mac (Kyliric Masella) is a thirteen year old Indigenous Australian girl who discovers that she can communicate with spirits.
-She lives in the small regional community of Laurel Dale with her eccentric grandparents, Nan (Tessa Rose) and Pop (Charles Passi), who strive to teach her about tradition and their ancestors.
-Her family represents a mix of Aboriginal Australian, Irish and South Sea Islander traditions.
-Fuzzy's father, Sonny (Lasarus Ratuere), is a FIFO worker in the mines and her mother, Grace (Umema Curtis), died at the age of nineteen when Fuzzy was a baby.
+Fuzzy Mac is a 13-year-old Indigenous Australian girl who discovers that she can communicate with spirits.
+She lives in the small regional community of Laurel Dale with her eccentric grandparents, Nan and Pop, who strive to teach her about tradition and their ancestors.
+Her family represents a mix of Aboriginal, Irish, and South Sea Islander traditions.
+Fuzzy's father, Sonny (Lasarus Ratuere), is a FIFO worker in the mines and her mother, died at the age of 19, when Fuzzy was a baby.
 The pair moved in with Sonny's parents when Fuzzy was born.

-Episodes depict Fuzzy's transition into adolescence as she begins high school along with her best friends Tui (Kyliric Masella) and Yar (Tjiirdm McGuire).
-On her thirteenth birthday, Fuzzy discovers that she can see ghosts and communicate with spirits.
+Episodes depict Fuzzy's transition into adolescence as she begins high school along with her best friends Tui and Yar.
+On her 13th birthday, Fuzzy discovers that she can see ghosts and communicate with spirits.
 Her grandmother guides her as she begins her journey as a seer, and encourages her to fulfill her role of looking after Lola's Forest, a sacred site in Laurel Dale, and all of the spirits living within.
 Fuzzy comes to terms with her gift and learns how to use it responsibly, as she assists the spirits she encounters in carrying out their incomplete business.
-Other stories detail the friends' rivalry with their classmates, Cat (Emma Cobb) and Emmy (Lucy Adair).
+Other stories detail the friends' rivalry with their classmates, Cat and Emmy.